-- (1) Gross assets are calculated as of September 30, 2014, and are rounded to the nearest million. - (2) The equity investors of FSOF primarily include individuals that are affiliated with us and our investment adviser. - (3) FSMP II is no longer making investments other than follow-on investments in existing portfolio companies.
+- (1) Gross assets are calculated as of September 30, 2013, and are rounded to the nearest million. - (2) Gross assets are calculated as of December 31, 2013, and are rounded to the nearest million. - (3) The equity investors of FS Partners Fund primarily include individuals that are affiliated with us and our investment adviser. - (4) FSMP II is no longer making investments other than follow-on investments in existing portfolio companies.